 God has given us a job to plant and water seeds of the gospel.
 However neither Paul nor Apollos was able to cause that seed to grow, it is only God Who gives the growth.
 But nothing can grow, without a seed first being planted.
-In this video from ETCH conference in 2016, Vicki Courtney breaks down this 1 Corinthians passage and explains our God-given job assignment to plant and water.
+In this video from ETCH conference in 2016, author Vicki Courtney breaks down this 1 Corinthians passage and explains our God-given job assignment to plant and water.

 The entire video is above, and the complete transcript is below.